 Using the Wasserstein Distance

-PGS is implementing a method that uses a minimization of the so-called ‘Wasserstein distance’, which is the distance required to map one statistical representation to another through the use of distribution functions.
+PGS is implementing a method that uses a minimization of the ‘Wasserstein distance’, which is the distance required to map one statistical representation to another through the use of distribution functions.
 This method reduces the half-cycle requirement of traditional FWI schemes.
 Relaxing this criterion enables the starting model for FWI to be less accurate, and therefore could conceivably reduce turnaround by by-passing the need to prepare a starting model for FWI that meets the half-cycle criterion.

 Warping to Mitigate Cycle-Skipping